Abh-igyan/cloud-learning-journey/README.md

 # ☁️ My Cloud Learning Journey (GDSC Prep)

 Hi!
-I'm currently exploring the Cloud domain as part of my goal to join the GDSC at my college.
+I'm currently exploring the Cloud domain as part of my interest to delve deep into this important sphere of dev.
 This repo contains my day-by-day notes, project experiments, and badges earned through Google Cloud Skills Boost.

 ---